 To secure the computer:

-1 Wrap the cable through or around some part of a heavy object.
-Make sure there is no way for a potential thief to slip the cable off the object.
+- Wrap the cable through or around some part of a heavy object.
+Make sure there is no way for a potential thief to slip the cable off the object. - 2 Pass the locking end through the loop.